 If you do have to borrow money for living expenses:

 - Borrow no more than what you’ll need to meet your expenses

 - If you end up borrowing more than you need, pay back the extra funds as a principal-only payment on your loan (this will reduce the interest you pay in the long run)

-If you’re exploring ways to pay for school, our partner Credible provides a free, simple way to compare private student loan lenders and apply online.
-See the private student loan rates available to you here.
+If you’re exploring ways to pay for school, there’s free, simple options to compare private student loan lenders and apply online.